 By all accounts the officers involved in the shooting were simply following procedure.
-This does not mean they were doing their jobs correctly, certainly not in preparing the warrant and documenting why a no-knock warrant was needed.
+This does not mean they were doing their jobs correctly, certainly not in preparing the warrants and documenting why no-knock warrants were needed.
 But here they had oversight, a judge.
 And here is the problem, Louisville Circuit Judge Mary Shaw who signed-off on five (5) no-knock warrants for the arrest of Jamarcus Glover, at five different locations, did not do her job properly.

 What standards do judges use in approving no-knock warrants?
 Was there a reasonable suspicion that knocking and announcing the presence of police officers would be dangerous or futile, or that it would inhibit the effective investigation of the crime by allowing the destruction of evidence?
 If not, a no-knock warrant was not justified.

-The fault is not with the officers, the fault is with the judge who signed-signed off on the warrant.
+The fault is not with the officers.
+The fault is with the judge who signed-signed off on the warrants.

 And if we look at this correctly, we may be able stop the unjustified shooting of minority or under-represented citizens and residents.